 “Look, Ash.
 Do what you want to do, but don’t ask me to accept that it’s the right thing when I disagree.
 I’ll still be there when you figure out that I was right from the start.”
 She gives me a smug smile.
 “And just as something else to think about, because I know I haven’t given you enough already, all of those things that I pointed out that you could change… I think you’ve already started to.”

 Jon comes over the edge of the bridge fuming, but for once, she seems to hold her ire and not say or do anything.
 In fact, I’d say she’s plotting by the look on her face.
 Paybacks are indeed a bitch, and Jac’s going to get a big, fat check sometime soon.

 No one else is ready to jump so I look over at Kate.

 She thinks about it and then nods.
 “Well, if my friends are jumping off a bridge, I guess I’m supposed to…”

 “I know,” she says before going to sign her life away and get a wedgie from the ninth circle of hell.

 It’s at this time that I get a text and look down at my phone.

 Why is all I can think to ask.

 What more can I say?
 I walk up to the bridge and watch as Kate goes over and starts to fall, nothing but a rallying whoop coming out of her as she spreads her arms and embraces what’s coming.
 And it’s in this moment that I realize that she’s probably one of the bravest people on earth.
 I’m certain that if she had been in my shoes, sitting in that doctor’s office and receiving that devastating news, she wouldn’t have run.
 She’d have faced it head on, kicking and screaming and living life to its fullest.
 In an odd way, it probably would have only served to make her stronger.

-“You okay,” Spencer asks, joining me at the bridge and leaning her arms on it like I am.
+“You okay,” Spencer asks, joining me at the railing and leaning her arms on it like I am.